Maprunner/rg2/README.md

 npm run deploy
 ```

-This creates the necessary directory structure for all subdomains under website.
+This creates the necessary directory structure for all subdomains in the /website folder.
 This can then be synced to the server.

 ## User Guides and Introductory Videos